Multivariate Testing vs AB Testing: The Lowdown

 What Is A/B Testing?

-A/B testing, also known as split testing, is a straightforward method where you compare two versions of a webpage or marketing asset to see which performs better.
-You create two variants—Version A (the control) and Version B (the variation)—and split your audience evenly to measure performance based on a specific metric, such as click-through rate (CTR) or conversion rate.
+A/B testing, also known as ‘split-testing’, is a pretty straightforward method where you compare two versions of a webpage or marketing asset to see which performs better.
+You create two variants – Version A (the control) and Version B (the variation) – and split your audience evenly to measure performance based on a specific metric, such as click-through rate (CTR) or conversion rate.
+When you only have two variants to compare, it means the test is relatively easy to run and see results from.

 - Version A: A blue CTA button that says “Sign Up Now.”